HealthCatalyst/Fabric.Identity/Fabric.Identity.API/scripts/tests/readme.md

 ## Setup Docker
 Docker needs to be up and running and set to run Linux containers.

-Run the start-identity.sh script to start the required docker images.
+Run the start-identity.sh script in a BASH shell to start the required docker images.

 ## Setup Identity Docker Environment
-Once the identity image is setup, run the setup-samples.sh script.
+Once the identity image is running, run the setup-samples.sh script in a BASH shell to setup the image.

-You will need the installer secret from the setup-samples.sh script to run the functional tests.
+You will need the installer secret created in the setup-samples.sh script to run the functional tests.

 *Note*: You may need to dot source the setup-samples.sh script so the script is able to parse out secrets to successfully complete:
 ```